Shear viscosity of a binary mixture for a relativistic fluid at high temperature: Conclusions and Outlook

 \subsection{Acknowledgments}

-The authors thank A. Beraudo, S. Burrello, F. Frascà, M. Mannarelli, M. Prakash and L. Oliva for help and useful discussions.
+The authors thank A. Beraudo, S. Burrello, F. Frascà, M. Mannarelli, L. Oliva and M. Prakash for help and useful discussions.
 We acknowledge the funding from UniCT under PIACERI ‘Linea di intervento 1’ (M@uRHIC).
 This work has been partly funded by 2022SM5YAS ‘‘Advanced probes of the Quark Gluon Plasma'', under the program PRIN 2022 PNRR of the Italian Ministero dell’Università e Ricerca (MUR).

 \onecolumngrid